mukesh-kk/website/gitpod/docs/introduction/learn-gitpod/the-life-of-a-workspace.md

 1. New Workspace starts from the provided `git` context (e.g. GitHub, GitLab, Bitbucket).
 If there is already a running workspace from the same context, you're prompted to reuse it.
 2. Container resource (i.e CPU and RAM) allocation is based on [Workspace classes](/docs/configure/workspaces/workspace-classes#workspace-classes).
 The time required for allocating resources for your workspace can vary.
-3. As one of the very first things, Gitpod checks for the existence of a `.gitpod.yml` in your repo to load some configuration for processing later.
+3. Gitpod checks for the existence of an [`image` property](/docs/references/gitpod-yml#image) in a committed `.gitpod.yml` within the repo provided as your `git` context for a workspace.

 ### 2: Workspace Image